Modern Foreign Languages (MFL)

 Year 7

 Year 7 is an introductory year in which students develop language skills such as phonics as well as learning new vocabulary and grammar.
-The content includes personal information; school; local area.
-Students will be introduced to the concept of different tenses and by the end of the year will have covered at least two.
+The content includes personal information; school; local area and holiday.
+Students will be introduced to the concept of genders, verbs, word order, adjectives the present and future tenses.
+In Year 7, students will follow this learning map:

 Year 8